 If you work for an agency or are an officer in a state organization and you want an informative, inspiring, and humorous keynote or workshop presenter, you should contact Dr. John Sommers-Flanagan at email@example.com or 406-721-6367.

 John Sommers-Flanagan has offered professional workshops through the American Counseling Association and the American Psychological Association.
-He has been selected to offer keynote speeches and workshops for the Michigan Counseling Association, the Virginia School Counseling Association, the Washington Counselng Association, the Kurn Hattin Home, and others.
+He has provided keynote speeches and workshops for many private organizations, including the Association for Humanistic Counseling, as well as state counseling and school counseling associations in California, Idaho, Michigan, Montana, North Dakota, Pennsylvania, South Dakota, Texas, Virginia, Washington, West Virginia, and Wyoming.
 The following workshop and keynote topics can be offered to professional groups or parents.
 If you or your organization are interested in having John SF provide a workshop or keynote speech, please contact him at: firstname.lastname@example.org

 Working Effectively with Parents